liberland/laws/drafting/drafts/misdemeanor-law.md

    c) The legal action intended to establish authority is invalid or ineffective,

-   d) The Legal Entity utilized another entity or individual to commit an offense, provided these entities are not liable for the offense.
+   d) The Legal Entity utilized another entity or individual to commit a Delict, provided these entities are not liable for the Delict.

 #### Article 17: Conditions for Legal Entity Exemption